 - Big Idea 1: Investigate materials, processes, and ideas.

 - Big Idea 2: Make art and design.

 - Big Idea 3: Present art and design.

-The new AP Art and Design framework included in the course and exam description outlines distinct skills that students should practice throughout the year—skills that will help them learn to think and act like artists.
+The AP Art and Design framework included in the course and exam description outlines distinct skills that students should practice throughout the year—skills that will help them learn to develop inquiry around the thinking and making of art.
 Skills 2 and 3 are specifically assessed in both portfolio sections (Sustained Investigation and Selected Works).